sherbetic/TESMT/README.md

 # Q: WHERE CAN I FIND THIS GAME?

 <b>A:</b> You are able to find this awesome game via the links inside of the gameinformation folder, or by clicking [here.](https://www.roblox.com/games/14969290168/tesmt-rebooted)
-The game is available on only PC devices for now - with soon to support mobile devices in the near future.
+The game is available on only PC devices for now - with soon to support mobile devices in the near future.. hopefully!
 ###### Or, alternatively you can use ROBLOX's "Exact Search" feature to locate us!

 # Q: WHO ARE YOU?